y3key/SimpleGIS/README.md

 Note:
 * The application is using WorldToScreenTransform.java and DPoint.java from EXSE, Department of Geography, University of Bonn.
-* THe application is created 2002.
+* The application is created 2002.
 Only some minor updates are done 2017.
 The fault tolerance as well as the internal architecture could be improved.